WoollyMittens/photo-map/README.md

 This project uses node.js from http://nodejs.org/

-This project uses gulp.js from http://gulpjs.com/

 The following commands are available for development:
-+ `npm install` - Installs the prerequisites.
-+ `gulp import` - Re-imports libraries from supporting projects to `./src/libs/` if available under the same folder tree.
-+ `gulp dev` - Builds the project for development purposes.
-+ `gulp dist` - Builds the project for deployment purposes.
-+ `gulp watch` - Continuously recompiles updated files during development sessions.
-+ `gulp serve` - Serves the project on a temporary web server at http://localhost:8500/.
-+ `gulp php` - Serves the project on a temporary php server at http://localhost:8500/.
 + `node node_scripts/importexif.js` - Imports EXIF data and creates a JSON cache file.
 + `node node_scripts/importgpx.js` - Imports GPS data and creates a JSON cache file.